ccarabine/memory-game/README.md

 ### Navigation

-The sites navigation will be consistent and predictable by use of buttons and modals to direct the user to their desired destination.
+The games navigation will be consistent and predictable by use of buttons and modals to direct the user to their desired destination.

 ### Buttons